josephbhunt/rails-factory/README.md

 ```

 ```
-$ rails-factory -p "--devcontainer --skip-action-mailer" path/to/your/app/app_name
+$ rails-factory path/to/your/app/app_name -- --devcontainer --skip-action-mailer
 # Build the Docker image and create a new Rails app with the --devcontainer and --skip-action-mailer options
 ```